joshemorris/word_embedding_tutorial/README.md

 Original Author: Robert Guthrie

-ngram.py is an ngram language model example
+ngram.py is a ngram language model example

 cbow.py is a Continuous Bag-of-Words example